 To be honest, SM were the trendsetters.
 They were the ones that really broke into the Chinese market first.
-EXO has a lot of Chinese members and in 2016 even a big corporation like Alibaba invested $30 million into SM Entertainment to help the digital music industry in China.
-SM Entertainment might have gotten some bad press with their K-Pop training centers but this kind of hard work amongst their talent is what revolutionized the K-Pop industry.
+EXO has a lot of Chinese members.
+In 2016 even a big corporation like Alibaba invested $30 million into SM Entertainment.
+This was done to help the digital music industry in China.
+SM Entertainment might have gotten some bad press with their K-Pop training centers.
+However, this kind of hard work amongst their talent is what revolutionized the K-Pop industry.

 This is why when groups like SNSD (Girl’s Generation) and f(x) are so well polished when they debut.
-In 2017 they even built a ‘K-Pop International School’ at Gangnam, Seoul so they are constantly looking for international talent.
+In 2017 they even built a ‘K-Pop International School’ at Gangnam, Seoul.
+This shows that SM is constantly looking for international talent.